Go to All Blogs | Asian Blogs | India Birding Tours | Sri Lanka Birding Tours | Nepal Birding Tours | Bhutan Birding Tours

 Our small group birding in Gujarat and enjoying a picnic breakfast after an awesome early-morning bird and wildlife-watching session.
 We always ensure you have plenty of room in vehicles and will run a tour with only four, and up to a maximum of eight people, giving you a much better experience than being in a larger group.

 Where and when to go birding in the Indian Subcontinent

 It is all about the timing.
 We have thought long and hard about the running of these tours to occur at the best time of the year for the respective tour (weather, bird presence/activity, etc.) and we have designed all of the tours to run one-after-the-other, allowing you to combine one or two (or more) tours together, thus making the most of your international flight and seeing a wider range of birds and other wildlife.

-Some of the tours are around two weeks in length, some are three weeks, a few are a week or shorter, these provide you with a great little tag-on to a longer trip and usually target something special (such as the recently rediscovered Forest Owlet, or endemic birds of a defined area, such as the Andaman Islands).
-You can combine Indian tours together, you can combine a Sri Lankan tour with Indian tours, you can combine Bhutan Tours with Indian tours, and you can combine Nepal tours with Indian or Bhutanese tours, the choice is yours, and you can of course just do one tour if you want too, that is also fine!
+Some of the tours are around two weeks in length, some are three weeks, and a few are a week or shorter.
+The short tours provide you with a great little tag-on to a longer trip and usually target something special (such as the recently rediscovered Forest Owlet, or endemic birds of a defined area, such as the Andaman Islands).
+You can combine Indian tours, and you can combine a Sri Lankan tour with Indian tours, Bhutan tours with Indian tours, and Nepal tours with Indian or Bhutanese tours; the choice is yours, and you can, of course, just do one tour if you want to!